-Why Cat Urine Odor Comes Back & How to Stop It There is a component to urine that cleaning can't remove.
-No matter what you do, these deposits don't go away.
+Why Cat Urine Odor Comes Back & How to Stop It

 Has your cat ever sprayed or had an “accident” on the carpet, sofa or bedding leaving a terrible smell that you couldn’t get rid of?